dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/attribute_vector_math.rst

    except for the *Scale* operation, where the second input uses a float type.

 Result
-   The name of the attribute where the computed result it stored.
+   The name of the attribute where the computed result is stored.
    A new attribute with that name is added if it does not exist yet.
    If it does exist, the values of the existing attribute are overridden.